 Fortunately, enough concerned individuals banded together and with the help of some government funding raised funds so a full restoration could take place.
 The restoration was completed in 2000 and now there’s one very handsome lighthouse standing with a view to the Canadian mainland.

-The trail to get to the lighthouse is noteworthy – at least during the spring migration.
+The trail to get to the lighthouse at Lighthouse Point is noteworthy – at least during the spring migration.
 The air is filled with birdsong to an extent I’ve never experienced before.
 It was like listening to a CD that never stopped.
 It was absolutely wonderful.

 There were more warblers in the trees at noon that I ever would have thought possible.
 In the space of minutes we had seen the Blackburnian, chestnut sided and magnolia warblers – a real thrill if you’re a birder.